 1 The greatest miracle of the establishment of the State of Israel, Rav Tzvi Yehudah taught, was not the military victory of a fledgling state over the armies of five enemy countries.
 It was the remarkable courage to make that fateful decision and announce the establishment of an independent state.

 Under intense pressure from the US State Department not to declare a state, as well as belligerent threats of the surrounding Arab countries that they would attack and destroy the Jewish community in Eretz Yisrael, this decision was not a trivial matter.
-The motion to declare a state only passed by a thin majority in David Ben-Gurion’s cabinet.
+The motion to declare a state only passed by a slim majority in David Ben-Gurion’s cabinet.

 This courageous decision, Rav Tzvi Yehudah wrote, was the true miracle of Yom HaAtzma'ut.
 The spirit of valor is a miracle from above, an inspired inner drive spurring one to rise to the pressing needs of the hour.